Securing Agents

 For Post-Execution Monitoring, Visibility, Detection, and Alerting

 For environments where routing live traffic through a gateway is not feasible, Highflame provides Ingestion Endpoints.
-These endpoints ingest AI traces, logs, and metadata from agents, frameworks, and platforms, enabling Highflame to perform security analysis post-execution.
+These endpoints ingest AI traces, logs, and metadata from agents, frameworks, and platforms, enabling Highflame to perform post-execution security analysis.

 Using ingestion, Highflame can: